Why Your Last Mile Feels Like a Never-Ending Road Trip

 -

 - Do they have a sustainability mandate and focus their efforts on minimizing their environmental impact?
-GoBolt provides electric last mile solutions.
-We own a fleet of electric vehicles and provide carbon offsets to ensure that your deliveries are made sustainably and without fuel surcharges.
+GoBolt provides electric last mile solutions. including prioritizing deliveries on electric vehicles (EV) and sequestering emissions when delivering on an EV is not possible

 Last mile carrier FAQs